-Dealcar vs CarBook: which solution better fits your dealership?
+Dealcar vs CarBook: which solution best suits your dealership?

-In an increasingly efficiency-oriented and automated sector, having digital tools tailored to the real needs of the dealership is key.
-In this comparison, we confront two very different proposals: Dealcar, an all-in-one platform designed for the comprehensive management of the dealership, and CarBook, a solution focused on document automation and internal process efficiency.
+In a sector increasingly focused on efficiency and automation, having digital tools adapted to the real needs of the dealership is key.
+In this comparison we pit two very different propositions against each other: Dealcar, an all-in-one platform designed for the end-to-end management of the dealership, and CarBook, a solution focused on document automation and the efficiency of internal processes.

 Introduction to Dealcar and CarBook

-Dealcar is a tool designed to cover all the operational needs of a used vehicle dealership: CRM, inventory, web, contracts, publication on portals, digital signature, app, and direct support.
-Its objective is clear: to facilitate total digitalization from a single platform.
+Dealcar is a tool designed to cover all the operational needs of a used-car dealership: CRM, stock, website, contracts, listing on portals, digital signature, app and direct support.
+Its objective is clear: to make full digitalisation easier from a single platform.

-CarBook, on the other hand, specializes in automating documentary and administrative processes.
-It allows the management of files, electronic document generation and signing, and connection with other systems such as external DMS or CRM.
-Its focus is not commercial, but on operational optimization and document traceability.
+CarBook, on the other hand, specialises in automating document and administrative processes.
+It lets you manage files, generate and sign documents electronically, and connect with other systems such as DMS or external CRMs.
+Its focus is not commercial, but operational optimisation and document traceability.

 Feature